Im-gkira/Microblog/README.md

 ### Installing

- -  First of all clone this repo locally using git.<br>
+   <pre>  First of all clone this repo locally using git.</pre>

     git clone https://github.com/Im-gkira/Microblog.git

- -  Ensure Docker is installed and running in your local system.-
+   Ensure Docker is installed and running in your local system.-

     docker version

- -  Go to the root folder of the application and build docker container image using-
+   Go to the root folder of the application and build docker container image using-

     docker build -t microblog:latest .

- -  Now we can start a docker container using docker run-
+   Now we can start a docker container using docker run-

     docker run --name microblog -d -p 8000:5000 --rm microblog:latest

 ## Running the tests

-  -  To run the unit tests designed to check the database queries.
+   To run the unit tests designed to check the database queries.
 Run-

     python tests.py